4 Year Planninig

 ü If applicable, arrange to take placement tests for math, English, and reading at the school you are attending.

 ü DEADLINE to have FAFSA completed is the end of March.
 Federal grant money is VERY limited these days.
-It is expected to be depleted by the end of March this coming year.
 If you have not finished your FAFSA…DO IT NOW!

 ü RCC Students: Complete the scholarship application before the deadline which is usually early April.